 3. Is it difficult to balance online learning with a busy life?

 When you’re going back to school as an adult, your priorities may be different than they were when you were fresh out of high school.
-Whether you’ll need to balance full-time work and family time alongside your studies or you’re simply unwilling to sacrifice your social life, your plate is bound to be pretty full.
-But online learning could be the solution you’ve been looking for if you find a program that offers the right amount of flexibility.
+Whether you’ll need to balance full-time work and family time alongside your studies or you simply don’t want to sacrifice your social life, your plate is bound to be pretty full.
+But online learning could be the solution you’ve been looking for if you find a program that offers the right amount of flexibility for your life.